salinelake/salinelake.github.io/index.md

 ## News
+`Apr 2024` &nbsp; Our paper ``Deuteration removes quantum dipolar defects from KDP crystals'' appears on Arxiv! ([link](https://arxiv.org/abs/2404.08125)).
+State-of-the-art path-integral MD simulation brings new stories of materials that have been intensively studied but never fully understood.

 `Mar 2024` &nbsp; Our paper ``Ab Initio generalized Langevin equation'' is published by PNAS ([link](https://www.pnas.org/doi/10.1073/pnas.2308668121)).

 `Mar 2024` &nbsp; I give a talk on ab initio generalized langevin equation (AIGLE) in 2024 APS March Meeting at Minneapolis.